 The TTC Takes Over and Realigns

 When the TTC took over all streetcar operations in Toronto on September 1921, work began to connect the TRC Gerrard route with the rest of the system.
-On Saturday, October 1, 1921, the Gerrard route was renamed Gerrard-Main, and changed to operate from Coxwell and Queen, along Coxwell and Gerrard to Main Street.
-The line was extended over the Main Street bridge to Danforth Avenue and east to Luttrell Loop on October 19, 1922..
-The section between Coxwell and Greenwood was taken up by the Queen Route, which wyed at Coxwell and headed west along Gerrard to Parliament.
-Carlton Cars continued to operate from Broadview and Gerrard, via Gerrard, Parliament, Carlton, College and Lansdowne to the CPR Tracks near Royce Avenue (today's Dupont Street), and College Cars continued their routing, although turning south and heading downtown along Bay Street instead of Yonge.
+On Saturday, October 1, 1921, the GERRARD route was renamed GERRARD-MAIN, and changed to operate from Coxwell and Queen, along Coxwell and Gerrard to Main Street.
+The line was extended over the Main Street bridge to Danforth Avenue and east to Luttrell Loop on October 19, 1922.
+The section between Coxwell and Greenwood was taken up by the QUEEN Route, which wyed at Coxwell and headed west along Gerrard to Parliament.
+CARLTON Cars continued to operate from Broadview and Gerrard, via Gerrard, Parliament, Carlton, College and Lansdowne to the CPR Tracks near Royce Avenue, and COLLEGE Cars continued their routing, although turning south and heading downtown along Bay Street instead of Yonge.

-As the best-patroned surface route in the TTC, and one of those routes which has changed the least in the past four decades, one might think that the 506 Carlton Streetcar is as stable as a rock.
-Not quite.
+As one of the best-patroned surface route in the TTC, and one of those routes which has changed the least in the past four decades, one might think that the 506 CARLTON Streetcar is as stable as a rock.
+That is not quite true.
 In 1997, a proposal was examined to break this long route into two sections, with the two services overlapping through downtown Toronto.
 This was ultimately rejected, as the overlap would have wasted streetcars, and the issue of the line's reliability was addressed with the installation of transit-priority signals.
 The TTC has decided, however, that more passengers would benefit if every second rush-hour streetcar were routed into Dundas West Station.
 This proposal is on hold until such time as Dundas West Station is expanded to handle the operation of three streetcar routes.

 506 Carlton Image Archive